Select Area Radio Stations

 Here's an example of WWTO from 1974.
 The station dropped Drake-Chenault for its own home-made format called "Gentle on Your Mind."
 They actually did a pretty good job of formatics, good image pieces, tight format, but the music mix consisted of a lot of "stiffs."
 On the check, there's also a reference to Bill Balance, a syndicated adult talk/music show of the day.
-Bill was from Peoria, even though his show originated elsewhere.
-The Bill Balance show ran during morning drive if I remember right.
+See more about Bill Balance below.

 WHBF-FM 98.9 Rock Island, Illinois

 WHBF-FM went on the air as an FM partner to it's AM sister station WHBF-AM in 1947.
-Its early days was a simulcast partner at least part of the day to it's AM sister.
+In its early days, it was a simulcast partner at least part of the day to it's AM sister.
 It was also the first FM station in the market to broadcast in stereo in 1958.
 Its beautiful music format was later automated.

 The station was also co-owned and located with WHBF-TV, Channel 4(CBS) in the Telco Building in downtown Rock Island.
 All three of the stations were owned by the Potter Family, which also was in the publishing business.

 In 1974, the AM station went to a country format, while the FM was programmed with what was called a MOR format.
 This MOR format was "Rock 99-" programmed through the automation system as TM's Stereo Rock.